danelmacdonald/advent-of-code/README.md

-# Danéls Attempt at Advent of Code
+# Attempt at Advent of Code

 This repository contains my attempts at [Advent of Code](https://adventofcode.com/).